-Born in 1984, in Kidderminster, Carl Stimpson is an English painter.
-Stimpson completed a National Diploma in Fine Art at Worcester College of Technology and went on to study Fine Art at The Arts Institute of Bournemouth (now Arts University College Bournemouth) where he graduated in 2007.
+Born in Kidderminster, Carl Stimpson is an English painter.
+Stimpson studied Fine Art at The Arts Institute of Bournemouth (now Arts University College Bournemouth).
 Stimpson currently lives and works in London.

 Carl Stimpson first began to develop the style he is recognised for by copying, freehand, cut-outs from magazines and newspapers.
 Inspired by pop-culture imagery, Stimpson would simply outline his chosen subjects within a field of even-coloured paint, leaving only the essential information remaining.
 In manipulating the source image in this way, Stimpson found he was able to exploit the graphic form of his reference material to rich effect.
 Perhaps unwittingly, Stimpson was following in the footsteps of an art form pioneered by Belgian artist Hergé, creator of the Tintin series, called ‘ligne claire’ (literally, clear line) – an art form that Stimpson would one day reference directly with his series of paintings based on the ‘boy reporter’.